-Sidewalks - On RRR projects with curbed facilities, curb ramps shall be brought into compliance with ADA requirements.
-This includes installing new curb ramps at crosswalks where none exist, replacing existing substandard curb ramps, and retrofitting truncated domes on existing ramps that otherwise comply with current ADA requirements.
-Pull boxes, manholes, and other types of existing surface features in the location of a proposed curb ramp should be relocated when feasible.
+Pull boxes, manholes, and other types of existing surface features in the location of a proposed curb ramp or detectable warning should be relocated when feasible.
 When relocation is not feasible, the feature shall be adjusted to the new ramp to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the curb ramp).

-A Design Variation is required when compliance with ADA curb ramp requirements is determined to be technically infeasible.
-This may occur where existing right of way is inadequate and where conflicts occur with existing features that cannot be feasibly be relocated or adjusted, e.g., drainage inlets, signal poles, pull boxes, etc..
-Copies of approved Design Variations to ADA requirements for curb ramps shall be provided to the FHWA.
+When compliance with ADA curb ramp requirements is determined to be technically infeasible documentation as a Design Variation is required.
+This may occur where existing right of way is inadequate and where conflicts occur with existing features that cannot be feasibly relocated or adjusted, e.g., drainage inlets, signal poles, pull boxes, etc...

-Other than meeting curb ramp requirements, existing sidewalks and flared driveway turnouts are not required to be upgraded for the sole purpose of meeting ADA requirements, unless included in the project scope by the District.
+Other than meeting detectable warning and curb ramp requirements, existing sidewalks and flared driveway turnouts are not required to be upgraded for the sole purpose of meeting ADA requirements, unless included in the project scope by the District.
 All new sidewalk and driveway construction or reconstruction included on RRR projects shall be designed in accordance with ADA requirements.
 However, even if new sidewalk is to be constructed, non-conforming driveways are not required to be upgraded.